rramphal/download-tumblr-images/README.md

 ## Download Tumblr Images
 ###### Ravi S. Rāmphal // 2013.04.07

+***

+### REFLECTION

+While the code is split out into readable units (functions with single responsibilities), they are coupled with constants.
+I am not sure what best practice is in this case.

+***

 ### # vs .

-These are naming conventions in Ruby.
+These are naming conventions in Ruby in documentation.

 `#` refers to class methods
 `.` refers to instance methods
-`::` refers to class methods

-For example:
+For example: `File#file?` -- or -- `array.each`

-File#file?
-array.each

 ### ARGV vs. ARGF